 What do I need to know about the Annual Conferece before submitting my proposal?

 The JRCLS Annual Conference attracts around 400 attorneys from the U.S. and around the world.
-These attorneys are employed by firms, by school districts, and by state school boards associations.
 They are an engaged and energetic group.
 They are looking for in-depth materials and discussion.
 Our most highly rated speakers are engaging, have extensive knowledge of their subject areas, and encourage active audience participation.

 JRCLS applies for CLE credit in certain jurisdictions with a mandatory CLE requirement.
 This Conference will offer at least 1 hour of ethics credit and 10-12 hours of CLE in total.

 Although the program format is subject to change based on the proposals received, space and time have been set aside for general/plenary (entire seminar audience) and concurrent (break-out) sessions.
 Concurrent sessions will offer in depth experiences for 50-150 participants.